-For gasoline starting in standard ambient temperature >59°F (15°C): Move the choke to the "CHOKE" position for three start attempts.
-If generator does not start after three attempts, move the choke to the "RUN" position for the next three attempts.
-Too much choke leads to spark plug fouling and engine flooding.
+Keep choke lever in "CHOKE" position for only 1 pull of the recoil cord.
+After first pull, move choke lever to "RUN" position for up to 3 pulls of the recoil cord.
+Too much choke leads to spark plug fouling/engine flooding due to lack of incoming air.
 This will cause the engine not to start.

-For gasoline restarts with hot engine in hot ambient temperature >86°F (30°C): Move the choke to the "CHOKE" position for only one start attempt.
-If generator does not start after first attempt, move the choke to the "RUN" position for the next three attempts.
-Too much choke leads to spark plug fouling and engine flooding.
+For gasoline restarts with hot engine in hot ambient > 86°F (30°C), keep choke lever in 100% of the "CHOKE" position for only 1 pull of the recoil cord.
+After first pull, move choke lever to "RUN" position for up to 3 pulls of the recoil cord.
+Too much choke leads to spark plug fouling/engine flooding due to lack of incoming air.
 This will cause the engine not to start.

-For gasoline starting in cold ambient temperature < 59°F (15°C): Keep the choke in the "CHOKE" position until engine starts.
-As soon as the engine starts and runs smoothly move the choke to the "RUN" position.
-In extreme cold temperatures, this may take several seconds.
+For gasoline starting in cold ambient temperature < 59°F (15°C), the choke lever must be in 100% of the "CHOKE" position for recoil cord procedures.
+Do not over-choke.
+As soon as engine starts, gradually move the choke lever to the "RUN" position over a 2-5 second duration.

-If the engine starts but does not continue to run make certain that the generator is on a flat, level surface.
+If the engine starts but does not run make certain that the generator is on a flat, level surface.
 The engine is equipped with a low oil sensor that will prevent the engine from running when the oil level falls below a critical threshold.